 At Supernova our ethos is focused around balance, I know you’re a father of four.
 What techniques do you use to maintain this life balance of work and family man?

 Maintaining a healthy body certainly helps to manage a busy lifestyle.
-If you are a CEO of a large corporation or someone like me that has young children and has a demanding physical job, then keeping yourself fit and healthy is essential component to happiness.
+If you are a CEO of a large corporation or someone like me that has young children and has a demanding physical job, then keeping yourself fit and healthy is an essential component of happiness.
 In recent years, I have managed to create a routine which allows me time to train, have sufficient time dedicated to my work commitments and enjoy family time as much as possible to enjoy the beauty of seeing my children growing up.
-I am very routine orientated person and like to think I am quite organised.
+I am a very routine-orientated person and like to think I am quite organised.
 I am an early riser and will typically get my training done first thing to put it to bed so I can get on with my day.
-Being a natural early bird, I am also early to bed to ensure that my sleep is at least 7 hours every night, especially since reading the book ‘Why we Sleep’ by Matthew Walker.
-I tend to plan my food in advance and will even set up my breakfast in the morning which means going to the lengths of having the bowl and spoon ready next to the hob in preparation for my post workout breakfast which is often a high quality rolled oat with a scoop of Supernova.
+Being a natural early bird, I am also early to bed to ensure that my sleep is at least 7 hours every night, especially since reading the book ‘Why We Sleep’ by Matthew Walker.
+I tend to plan my food in advance and will even set up my breakfast in the morning which means going to the lengths of having the bowl and spoon ready next to the hob in preparation for my post-workout breakfast which is often a high-quality rolled oat with a scoop of Supernova.
 I have also created a routine of making a variation of protein ball snacks on a Sunday to support my snacking requirements in the week when on the go.
 Sunday is also a sacred family day and we have a ritual of making pancakes every Sunday morning and an afternoon country walk.
 Moving to the Cotswolds in 2017 has been revolutionary for this part of my life.
 In addition, I am fortunate to have a very supportive wife who is also a real foodie and is passionate about living healthy.
-We do allow ourselves a bottle of wine on a Friday on two days per month and a date night to enjoy ourselves at least once every month.
+We do allow ourselves a bottle of wine on a Friday for two days per month and a date night to enjoy ourselves at least once every month.
 Find what works for you and live it.